 - Their tail is usually long, which allows them to balance their body during fast running and also it helps to make turns while running.

-- Leopards don’t roar as lions, they mostly found to purr.
+- Leopards don’t roar like lions, they mostly found to purr.

 - There are 2 species of elephants found in the world; African bush elephant and Asian elephant.

-- African elephants has 2 longer lips and the back of the elephant are covered with concave.
+- African elephants has 2 longer lips and the back of the elephant is covered with concave.

 - An adult African elephant can weigh up to 6 tons.

 - They are the most intelligent animals on earth after the apes’ species.

 - They are one of the very aggressive species of the African bush, hence they have made their place in the big five families.